-Hospitals inquiry: What is being investigated?
+Scottish hospitals inquiry: What is being investigated?

 What is the format of the inquiry?

-The statutory public inquiry will be led by a High Court judge and is being held under the Inquiries Act 2005.
+The statutory public inquiry is being led by a High Court judge and held under the Inquiries Act 2005.

 This gives it the power to require witnesses to attend and to disclose information related to the inquiry's work.